gyzcode/inference-tutorials-generic/car_detection_tutorial/Readme.md

 ## Prerequisites

-To run the application in this tutorial, the OpenVINO™ toolkit and its dependencies must already be installed and verified using the included demos.
+To run the application in this tutorial, the Intel® Distribution of OpenVINO™ toolkit and its dependencies must already be installed and verified using the included demos.
 Installation instructions may be found at: [https://software.intel.com/en-us/articles/OpenVINO-Install-Linux](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux)

 If to be used, any optional hardware must also be installed and verified including: